KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework7.md

         subcase a: if $a = b$ then the result is a 3. $\checkmark$

-        subcase b: if $a \neq b$ then the transitions are always incrementing of decrementing the difference of the coordinates by 3(steps 1, 2, 4).
+        subcase b: if $a \neq b$ then the transition to the next state is always incrementing or decrementing the difference of the coordinates by 3(steps 1, 2, 4), resulting in a multiple of 3.
 If step 3 occurs the difference between $a$ and $b$ is maintained, resulting in a multiple of 3.$\checkmark$

       - case 2: step 2 occurs: $(a + 1, b - 2): a + 1 - (b - 2) = a - b + 3$